Tips to Prevent and Manage Type 2 Diabetes

 Find out your diabetes risk score

 Knowing your diabetes risk score gives you the knowledge you need to make healthy choices that can prevent type 2 diabetes.
-You can learn your diabetes risk score by answering 6 simple questions in a diabetes risk test.
+Learn your diabetes risk score by answering 6 simple questions in a diabetes risk test.

 Know your blood glucose level